codepath/android_guides/Material-Design-Primer.md

 }
 ```

-### Support Design Library
+### Design Support Library

-As of June 2015, Google released the [[Support Design Library]] which helps simplify the use of a lot of material design components including a navigation drawer view, floating labels, floating action buttons, snackbars, and a new framework to tie motion and scroll events.
+As of June 2015, Google released the [[Design Support Library]] which helps simplify the use of a lot of material design components including a navigation drawer view, floating labels, floating action buttons, snackbars, and a new framework to tie motion and scroll events.

 ### Change the Application Theme